 Data

-Individual death and population counts were extracted from the Human Mortality Database (HMD),9 by single year of age at death and calendar year, for the period 1950-2010 from birth to age 90 years, for Scotland, the rest of the UK, and for other European countries.
+Individual death and population counts were extracted from the Human Mortality Database (HMD),9 by single year of age at death and calendar year, for the period 1950-2010 from birth to age 90, for Scotland, the rest of the UK, and for other European countries.
 Death counts and population counts for the whole of the UK were produced by aggregating values for the same sex, year, and age for England & Wales (HMD code GBRCENW), Scotland (GBR_SCO) and Northern Ireland (GBR_NIR).
-Western Europe, excluding the UK, comprised Austria (AUT), Belgium (BEL), Switzerland (CHE), East and West Germany (DEUTE and DEUTW), France (FRACNP), Ireland (IRL), Luxembourg (LUX) and the Netherlands (NLD).
+Western Europe, excluding the UK, comprised Austria (AUT), Belgium (BEL), Switzerland (CHE), East and West Germany (DEUTE and DEUTW), France (FRACNP), Republic of Ireland (IRL), Luxembourg (LUX) and the Netherlands (NLD).
 Data were available in the HMD for each of these countries for each year from 1950 to 2009, except for East and West Germany (first year 1956) and Luxembourg (first year 1960).
 Population and death counts for 2010 were not available for Austria, Ireland, Luxembourg and the Netherlands.

 Measures calculated

 Mortality rates at each age were calculated by dividing the aggregated death counts by aggregated population counts.
 For the CLPs, these were converted into log mortality rates using base 10, meaning that the values indicate the ‘number of zeroes’ in the mortality risk (i.e. -3.0 means 1-in-1000, -2.0 means 1-in-100, and so on).
-What the CLPs show are differences in these log mortality rates between populations of the same age, sex and in the same year between the two countries being compared.
+What the CLPs show are differences in these log mortality rates between populations of the same age, sex and in the same year between the two populations being compared.
 This means that the mortality rate ratio for any value, v, on the surface can be calculated as 10v.
 So, for example, a value of 0.01 implies around a 2% increased risk (100.01 = 1.023 to 3 decimal places ), a value of 0.05 around a 12% increased risk (100.05 = 1.122 to 3 decimal places) , a value of 0.10 around a 26% increased risk, and a value of 0.20 around a 60% increased risk.

 Mortality rates at different ages and in different populations, sexes, and years were also used to estimate lifetables for different populations, and so the cumulative proportion of an initial population expected to survive to each age in single years, assuming the mortality rates observed either in a particular year or for a particular birth cohort.
-All analyses were performed using the R programming environment [REF]
+All analyses were performed using the R programming environment.

 Comparative Level Plots and Lexis Surfaces

 The heatmap presented here, which we call a CLP, has age across the vertical axis, year across the horizontal, and values – the differences in log10 mortality rates – for each of these age/year combinations.
-This particular arrangement of values is known as a Lexis surface, 10 defined more formally as a Cartesian mapping of year, age, and a third variable onto orthogonal axes.11,12 Lexis surfaces provide a qualitative description of instability across (i) the magnitude of rates, (ii) how rates vary by age, (iii) temporal trends in rates, (iv) the interaction between age and time (i.e. cohort influences)11,13 They form a useful first step in understanding the importance of age-period-cohort influences and supplement more formal modelling approaches which are often troubled in separating out age, period and cohort effects12,14,15
+This particular arrangement of values is known as a Lexis surface, 10 defined more formally as a Cartesian mapping of year, age, and a third variable onto orthogonal axes.11,12 Lexis surfaces provide a qualitative description of instability across (i) the magnitude of rates, (ii) how rates vary by age, (iii) temporal trends in rates, (iv) the interaction between age and time (i.e. cohort influences).11,13 They form a useful first step in understanding the importance of age-period-cohort influences and supplement more formal modelling approaches which are often troubled in separating out age, period and cohort effects12,14,15